thebinarypenguin/guaw/README.md

 # Details

-- Required jQuery 1.8 or later
+- Requires jQuery 1.8 or later
 - Uses the GitHub Events API v3
 - Displays all available activity (not just the first page)